JayMonkey/Sony-S-DSDT-Patches/README.md

 Sony-S-DSDT-Patches
 ===================

-I am currentley working on a series of DSDT patches for use with MaciASL/n I recomend using ReHabMan's version available for download here :-
+I am currentley working on a series of DSDT patches for use with MaciASL I recomend using ReHabMan's version available for download here :-

 https://github.com/RehabMan/OS-X-MaciASL-patchmatic